 It Takes A Village

-Oakland, California is infamously known for a Gertrude Stein quote, ongoing issues with crime and poverty, and a decades-long economic decline.
-However, the city's civic leaders have been battling hard for decades to make the city as socially and economically healthy as possible.
-One of their most recent endeavors is Tassafaronga Village, Northern California's first LEED Gold certified neighborhood development, which goes to show that in terms of green architecture, there is a "there" in Oakland.
+Civic leaders in Oakland, California, have been battling hard for decades to make the city as socially and economically healthy as possible.
+One of their recent endeavors is Tassafaronga Village, Northern California's first LEED Gold certified neighborhood development, which goes to show that in terms of green architecture, there is a "there" in Oakland.

 I grew up in Castro Valley, a suburb on the fringes of the San Francisco metropolitan area about 15 miles southeast of Oakland.
 A trip from my home to surrounding cities usually meant a ride on BART, the area’s regional transportation system.
 What I remember most about the ride was the area around the tracks.
 For much of each ride, I spied remnants of the once thriving industrial areas of San Leandro and Oakland from my window seat: the shuttered Mother’s Cookies and Sunshine Biscuits factories, the countless powder coating warehouses, pick-n-pulls, and defunct heavy rail lines.
 For as long as I can remember, inactivity seemed to be the most thriving element here.

 That’s where David Baker + Partners comes in.
 The San Francisco-based architecture firm known for its adaptive reuse and infill projects recently completed a public housing project that happens to be Northern California's first LEED Gold Certified Neighborhood Development, meaning that it bears all the hallmarks of an environmentally sustainable design from from the roads to the rooftops.
 Green roofs, solar panels, dual flush toilets, energy-efficient lighting and appliances, bike racks—they’re all there and then some.